Qualify for a jumbo cash out refinance.

 What’s the max LTV on a cash-out jumbo refinance?

-It will vary by lender, but a common maximum LTV for a jumbo refinance cash-out is 70-80%.
+It will vary by lender, but a common maximum LTV for a jumbo cash-out refinance is 70-80%.
 Some lenders may go up to 90%.
 Call around to local and national lenders, mortgage brokers, and other companies for an LTV that will work for you.

 Can you do a jumbo cash-out refinance?